smriti1002/hydlab/README.md

 # Hydrogen Research Infrastructure Ontology (HYDLAB)

-A domain specific layered OWL ontology for the semantic modelling of hydrogen research infrastructure or a smart laboratory
+A domain specific layered OWL ontology for the semantic modeling of hydrogen research infrastructure or a smart laboratory

 ## Namespace